 1. Street Signage

 Get something near the street.
 Believe it or not, some of your audience will simply stop by because they see some signage or an event happening.
 Consider some sort of large sign or flag or banner.
-Consider using balloons or something colorful to attract attention.
+Consider using something colorful to attract attention.

 2. Door Signage

-Note which door your visitors should enter especially if you have multiple buildings or entrances to your arts space.
+Note which door your visitors should enter especially if you have multiple buildings or entrances to your art space.
 While the main entry is something that will be most utilized, consider adding signage to the door to announce the event or to let people know they are in the right place.